fish-shell/fish-shell/doc_src/cmds/path.rst

 All subcommands accept a ``-q`` or ``--quiet`` switch, which suppresses the usual output but exits with the documented status.
 In this case these commands will quit early, without reading all of the available input.

-All subcommands also accept a ``-Z`` or ``--null-out`` switch, which makes them print output separated with NULL instead of newlines.
+All subcommands also accept a ``-Z`` or ``--null-out`` switch, which makes them print output separated with NUL instead of newlines.
 This is for further processing, e.g. passing to another ``path``, or ``xargs -0``.
 This is not recommended when the output goes to the terminal or a command substitution.

 All subcommands also accept a ``-z`` or ``--null-in`` switch, which makes them accept arguments from stdin separated with NULL-bytes.
 Since Unix paths can't contain NULL, that makes it possible to handle all possible paths and read input from e.g. ``find -print0``.
 If arguments are given on the commandline this has no effect.
 This should mostly be unnecessary since ``path`` automatically starts splitting on NULL if one appears in the first PATH_MAX bytes, PATH_MAX being the operating system's maximum length for a path plus a NULL byte.